Hanro50/MSMC/README.md

         console.log("We failed to log someone in because : "+reason);
     })
 ```
-## Electron:
+## Electron
 It is recommended to run the code for this library on the back-end side of electron.
 This is mainly due to security and the fast launch methods using functions and objects not available on the front end of electron.

 Do note that some frameworks that use electron as a base might not have these issues, but it is still something you should consider if you're having issues.
 ### Example
 This is a code sample for electron should be added to your main.js file.
 ```js